jossyfresh/alx-pre_course/0x01-git/README.md

-"i want to be engineer"
+i want to be a software engineer